JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 ### Cache Lag

 In the PICA PICA scene, if you turn off all the lights, it would take a good while for the light to completely fade.
-The reason being that: A) the world cache samples itself, recursively propogating light around the scene for a while, and B) the exponential blend between new and current radiance samples keeps the old radiance around for a decent amount of time.
+The reason being that: A) the world cache samples itself, recursively propagating light around the scene for a while, and B) the exponential blend between new and current radiance samples keeps the old radiance around for a decent amount of time.

 TODO: Video of GI lag